Bixgotthecode/sammyhallacher-portfolio/README.md

    - Modify `styles.css` to change colors, fonts, or layout
    - Update `script.js` for additional functionality

-3. **Deploy to GitHub Pages**
+3. **Deploy to Vercel**
-   - Go to your repository settings
+   - Go to [vercel.com](https://vercel.com) and sign up/login
-   - Scroll down to "Pages" section
+   - Click "New Project"
-   - Select "Deploy from a branch"
+   - Import your GitHub repository
-   - Choose "main" branch and "/ (root)" folder
+   - Vercel will automatically detect it's a static site
-   - Click "Save"
+   - Click "Deploy"

 4. **Access your portfolio**
-   - Your site will be available at: `https://sammyhallacher.github.io`
+   - Your site will be available at: `https://sammyhallacher-portfolio.vercel.app`

 ## Customization Guide